 Friendship Dragon is here!

 Starting Friday, April 17th, we will begin our Friendship Dragon initiative!
 If you’ve been with us since #FriendshipMoose or #FriendshipSpellwing, then you likely already know how this all works.
 If not, don’t worry!
 We’ve got you with all the information you need to know!
-Just like last time, we are raising money for St. Jude Children’s Research Hospital and are doing so with the help of our sponsors: Elgato, Blue Microphones, and the Gallywix Boosting Community!
+Just like last time, we are raising money for charity (check our social media for the charity of the month) and are doing so with the help of our sponsors Elgato and Blue Microphones!

 Before we dive in, the best way to stay up to date with our events, ask any questions you may have, and make new gamer friends will always be to join our partnered Discord server!